arthurc0102/dotfiles/README.md

 Update name and email in [git config](./stow/dot-config/git/config)

-If you need to use multi account add config below to git config file or `~/.config/git/config.local` create by [setup.zsh](./setup.zsh)
+If you need to use multi account, update [git config local](./stow-local/dot-config/git/config.local) create by [setup.zsh](./setup.zsh), see example below.

 ```conf
 [includeIf "gitdir:~/projects/work/"]  # The trailing slash is necessary.
   path = ~/.config/git/config.work
 ```

+Or you can create a new file in [git config local folder](./stow-local/dot-config/git/) like example below.

-Example for `~/.config/git/config.work`
+Example for `~/.dotfiles/stow-local/dot-config/git/config.work`

 ```conf
 [core]